 Defendants shall ensure that individuals with Psychiatric Disabilities are offered equal access to yard and day room exercise and recreation time as non-disabled individuals in comparable classification levels.
 Refusals of out-of-cell time and yard shall be documented consistent with Section III(D).
-Minimum out-of-cell time requirements apply to all incarcerated persons unless specifically contraindicated by a mental health treatment plan due to suicide precautions.
+Minimum out-of-cell time requirements apply plan due to suicide precautions.